-Wegmans is a regional supermarket chain with 101 stores: 47 in New York, 18 in Pennsylvania, 9 in New Jersey, 12 in Virginia, 8 in Maryland, 6 in Massachusetts, and 1 in North Carolina.
+Wegmans is a regional supermarket chain with 110 stores: 48 in New York, 18 in Pennsylvania, nine in New Jersey, 15 in Virginia, eight in Maryland, six in Massachusetts, four in North Carolina, one in Washington, D.C., and one in Delaware.
 It is one of the largest private companies in the U.S.:

-Wegmans is a family-owned company, founded in 1916, headquartered in Rochester, NY.
+Wegmans is a family company, founded in 1916, headquartered in Rochester, N.Y.
 Danny Wegman is chairman; Colleen Wegman, his daughter, is president and CEO.
-Danny’s daughter Nicole Wegman is sr. vice president.
+Danny’s daughter Nicole Wegman is president of Wegmans Brand.
 Robert Wegman, Danny’s father, was chairman until his death in April 2006.

 Our roots go back to 1916, and we’ve hit many, many milestones that have gained attention in the supermarket industry since then.
 Here’s more about the journey that took Wegmans from its beginnings to today.